Ikilzig/tic-tac-toe/README.md

 - Coding is hard
 - Coding is also fun (even if the code is still not working)
-- Parvus error in principio, magnus est in fine (A small error in the beginning [planning] is a big error at the end of the job)
+- Parvus error in principio, magnus est in fine (A small error at the beginning [planning] is a big error at the end of the job)
 - There are plenty of free images and image kits out there
-- You don't need to be a genious to use an online image editor
+- You don't need to be a genius to use an online image editor
 - But you always need to check a color wheel like Adobe
 - It's hard to work with colors and contrasts.
 - TBA